LaurianeMD/news_classification/README.md

 This project utilizes BERT (Bidirectional Encoder Representations from Transformers) for classifying news articles into predefined categories.
 The model achieves an accuracy of 96% and a loss of 0.1 on the test dataset.

 ## **Dataset**
-The dataset used in this project is sourced from Inshorts, containing short news articles categorized into various topics.
+The dataset used in this project is inshort_news_data.csv, containing short news articles categorized into various topics.

 ## **Model Architecture**
 The model architecture is based on a custom BERT model fine-tuned for sequence classification: